Be very wary of contractors or companies who try to confuse you about mold removal or mold remediation.

 Understanding the basic concepts of mold remediation and mold removal is not difficult and is essential if you want to hire the right professional at the best price and highest quality.
 While learning and understanding the basic concepts of mold remediation and mold removal is easy, doing the actual work in the proper way as described below can however be a challenge.

-But every consumer who has a mold problem can understand the basic concepts of mold remediation and mold removal without needed a PHD in Biology, Biochemistry and Earth Sciences!
+But every consumer who has a mold problem can understand the basic concepts of mold remediation and mold removal without needing a PHD in Biology, Biochemistry and Earth Sciences!

 For the purpose of this article, Mold Removal, Mold Remediation, Mold Abatement and Mold Mitigation are interchangeable terms that essentially mean fixing a mold problem in a structure.